Search the FAQ

 GKG uses registry-standard name prep conversion and encoding algorithm to convert native language characters into ASCII compliant codes.

-The encoded form of the internationalized domain name (including the 4 characters for .com or .net) may contain up to 67 characters.
+The encoded form of the internationalized domain name (including any TLD), may contain up to 67 characters.
 The characters can be letters, numbers, and/or hyphens.
 Hyphens may not begin or end a domain name.
 The internationalized domain name transformation software will reject the name if the encoded conversion exceeds the limit.

 Back to top